 As we mentioned, relationship marketing covers all stages of the customer journey, so you should offer value to both new and existing customers.
 Think about brand awareness rather than immediate conversions—they may not be ready to make a purchase right now, but they’ll remember you when they are.

 Social media is ideal for relationship marketing, as there’s so much opportunity for interaction.
 You can provide regular content with plenty of visuals, show off your expertise, and build an online community of followers.
 If you partner with influencers, you’ll reach far more users by piggybacking on their popularity.

 Encourage people to like or share your posts with incentivization, such as free offers and competitions.
 User-generated content, such as photos of people using your product, also gets people involved (as well as making sure you don’t lack for content ideas!)

-Another tip is to include social media buttons in all your content marketing and emails to direct people to your pages and make it easier for them to interact.
+Another tip is to include social media buttons in all your content marketing and emails, including each just-checking-in email, to direct people to your pages and make it easier for them to interact.
 However, be aware that social media users demand fast responses to any comments or inquiries.

 Your social media marketing campaign should be in line with your brand personality and appeal to your target audience.
 For example, you might use LinkedIn if you’re targeting professionals or Snapchat if you want to come across as young and fun.

 Despite the huge popularity of social media, email is still a great way to engage with customers.
 It helps you reach out to them directly, with your message landing right in their inbox instead of appearing among a heap of other content.
 (Of course, you can’t guarantee they’ll read it, but email does have a pretty solid open rate—and an ROI of $42 for every dollar spent.)

 From welcome emails to regular newsletters to special birthday offers, email gives you the chance to say more than you could in a text or social media post.
 You can share links to your other content, which recipients can choose to discover at their convenience.